ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 Blood pressure treatment efficacy is dependent on a simulant's SBP value.
 Full efficacy data is here:
 /share/scratch/projects/cvd_gbd/cvd_re/simulation_science/drug_efficacy_sbp_new.csv [Law_2009]_

-For each draw, a parameter value for efficacy will be selected based on table above.
-While we plan to add a more formal variation parameter to the table, please allow an up to 5% variation on value for each draw, based on a normal distribution.
-This average value for efficacy by category will be used for all simulants.
-This accounts for parameter uncertainity only.
-Variation in the simulant response is assumed to not affect the population measures used as outputs from this simulation.
+Due to lack of data, the same efficacy value for SBP will be used for all simulants.
+**Please note that this is intentionally different than for LDL-C medication.**

 Blood pressure treatment is split into 6 categories based on the number of medications and dosage.
 It is assumed that different medications have a similar impact and therefore are not modeled individually.